For software architects, team leads and managers

 Limited reuse of design work

-A lot of effort goes into defining good patterns for persistence, APIs and controllers.
+A lot of effort goes into defining good patterns for persistence, APIs, controllers and sometimes UI flows.
 Without generators, these decisions are reinvented or reimplemented for every new project.

 API-first without real backing